-The brains of people with autism spectrum disorder have low anandamide, a cannabinoid made by the body.
-This means cannabis could be the breakthrough medicine autism has been waiting for.
+The brains of people with autism spectrum disorder have low anandamide, a cannabinoid made by the body, meaning cannabis could be the breakthrough medicine autism has been waiting for.

-As the boogeyman of the moment, autism has received increased attention from medical researchers, psychologists, school counselors and, of course, the entertainment industry.
-While new shows, media, school guidelines and information sessions are popping up across the country, the biggest news about autism is coming out of the medical community.
+Autism has received increased attention from medical researchers, psychologists, school counselors and, of course, the entertainment industry.
+New shows, media, school guidelines and information sessions are popping up across the country.
+But the biggest news about autism is coming out of the medical community.
 And that’s where cannabis researchers have made a bold new discovery.

-Recent lab studies have shown that the key to understanding autism may lie within the body’s endocannabinoid system.
+Recent lab studies — published in Molecular Autism (2018) — suggest that the key to understanding autism may lie within the body’s endocannabinoid system.
 It makes sense, in a way.
 The same operational structure that allows people to relax, and experience euphoria could also play a role in a disorder that is characterized by impairments in social communications and repetitive behaviors.
 It’s the same idea, just in reverse.

 Specifically, scientists have shown that an endocannabinoid (the name for naturally occurring cannabinoids in our bodies) called anandamide plays a part in the development of autism spectrum disorder.
-People with autism have significantly lower concentrations of anandamide in their brains, suggesting that the endocannabinoid is involved somehow in the disorder—either by a directly causal link or by a third-party problem that could lead to both autism and an endocannabinoid deficiency.
+People with autism have significantly lower concentrations of anandamide in their brains.
+This suggests that the endocannabinoid plays a part somehow in the disorder — either by a directly causal link.
+Or possibly by a third-party problem that could lead to both autism and an endocannabinoid deficiency.

 The research tends to point to the first option.
 Anandamide is a neurotransmitter that was discovered in 1992, shortly after the discovery of the endocannabinoid system and its receptors.
-The word anandamide comes from the Sanskrit for “joy” – a reference to close ties to cannabinoids.
-While it’s been well researched, there is still a lot of mystery around anandamide, in part because it’s pretty hard to study human brains.
+The word anandamide comes from the Sanskrit for “joy” or “bliss” – a reference to close ties to cannabinoids.
+While it’s been well researched, there is still a lot of mystery around anandamide.
+In part because it’s pretty hard to study human brains.
 So most of our knowledge about anandamide comes from rat models.

-Autism affects about 1 percent of the population, making it a problem in nearly every school and every town in America.
-Many children with autism have difficulties expressing and dealing with emotions like frustration, anger, and fear — all of which can be greatly helped along by CBD oil’s calming effects.
+Autism affects about one percent of the population, making it a problem in nearly every school and every town in America.
+Many children with autism have difficulties expressing and dealing with emotions like frustration, anger, and fear.
+All of which can be greatly helped along by CBD oil’s calming effects.
 There is even some idea that the repetitive behaviors of children with autism — flapping of hands, rocking back and forth or arranging and rearranging objects, for example — could be calmed by cannabis in the same way it causes seizures to dissipate.